Employment Opportunities

 Member Employment Opportunities

-• General Advocate (Part-Time): The primary role of the General Advocate is to provide support, advocacy, safety planning and educational services to adult victims of domestic violence who come to the domestic violence program for sheltered and/or non-sheltered services.
+• Housing Specialist Advocate (Full-time): The primary role of the Housing Specialist Advocate is to provide support, advocacy, safety planning, and educational services to adult and children victims of domestic violence who come to Project SAGE for community-based or emergency shelter services.
+This position is the primary Project SAGE liaison for all local and state-wide housing resources, including local CAN and statewide RRH groups.
 This position is to be carried out while empowering victims with respect to their safety and their right to self-determination.
-Click here for a complete job description and required qualifications.
-Please send your inquiries and resumes to Adrianak@mwchrysalis.org.
+Please click here to read the complete job description and position requirements, and for application instructions.

 CCADV Internship Program